Returning to work

 Talk with family, friends and carers.
 They might have ideas for saving time or could help you spot problems before they come up.

-- It’s worth looking into what family-friendly polices and provisions are available from your employer.
+- It’s worth looking into what family-friendly policies and provisions are available from your employer.
 Research says that the workplace plays an important role in parent health and wellbeing.

 The daily switch from work to home might be easier if you can leave work distractions at work.
 Now that you have less time with your baby, you’ll want to make the most of your time together.